mohanbabuji/PythonLab/README.md

 # PythonLab
-This is the repository where all my (1518102076) python lab exercises are uploaded
+This is the repository where all my python lab exercises are uploaded
+# Reg No: 1518102076